Obarads/obarads.github.io/docs/public/data/PointNeXt Revisiting PointNet++ with Improved Training and Scaling Strategies.md

 > Figure 2: PointNeXt architecture.
 PointNeXt shares the same Set Abstraction and Feature Propagation blocks as PointNet++ [32], while adding an additional MLP layer at the beginning and scaling the architecture with the proposed Inverted Residual MLP (InvResMLP) blocks.
 Here, we present PointNeXt for segmentation as an example.
 Refer to Appendix for the classification architecture.

-### Contribution
-> - We present the first systematic study of training strategies in the point cloud domain and show that PointNet++ strikes back (+8.2% OA on ScanObjectNN and +13.6% mIoU on S3DIS) by simply adopting improved training strategies alone.
-The improved training strategies are general and can be easily applied to improve other methods [31, 51, 29].
-> - We propose PointNeXt, the next version of PointNets.
-PointNeXt is scalable and surpasses SOTA on all tasks studied, including object classification [48], semantic segmentation [1], and part segmentation [59], while being faster than SOTA in inference.

 ## どうやって有効だと検証した?
 他モデルと比べた際の結果は以下の通り。